rpbouman/huey/README.md

 #### Searching Attributes

-Especially when there are a lot of attributes, it can be useful to search for attributes by nam To do that, use the Attribute Search feature.
+Especially when there are a lot of attributes, it can be useful to search for attributes.
+To do that, use the Attribute Search feature.
 Simply type a part of the attribute name in the search input, and after a brief timeout, the list of attributes will automatically show only those attributes that (partially) match the search string:

 ![image](https://github.com/user-attachments/assets/1ab093d3-90f9-445a-bfaa-e6af1e81397e)